 “First, science is very fruitful - what you give, you get back in abundance.
 I would encourage young people to establish a viable network and be open to collaboration and interactions.
 Be open-minded, proactive, and open to sharing experience, knowledge, and information, and you will benefit from the feedback of others.

 The second is more obvious: you must be patient and hardworking, and persistent in your work.
 Failed experiments and setbacks are unavoidable.
 Somehow the ability to keep going is to be able to handle your frustrations - frustration from the rejection of manuscripts, grant proposals, or an application for a position.
 These things are part of the life as a competitive scientist.
 It is not worth getting stuck on setbacks and failures.
-In a creative and friendly research environment, such as our Stem Cell Center, it is OK to fail and encouraged to go back to the drawing board.
+In a creative and friendly research environment, such as our Stem Cell Center and MultiPark, it is OK to fail and encouraged to go back to the drawing board.
 It is the persistence of continuing in the pursuit of challenging goals that counts.”

 – Anders Björklund, jubilee doctor, and senior professor in neuroscience.